vectorgrp/sil-kit-adapters-tap/tap/demos/DemoLinux/README.md

 Wait for the Docker image to be built and for the container to start.
 After that, you can launch the available pre-defined tasks to acheive the demo setup.

 > The Docker container exposes the TCP/IP port 8501 to the host, which means that adding CANoe as a participant in the following steps shall work out-of-the box if you set SIL Kit's registry-uri to `silkit://localhost:8501`.

+## Using the SIL Kit Dashboard (Optional)

+The SIL Kit Dashboard is an optional graphical tool for monitoring and visualizing the activity of the SIL Kit participants.
+You can use the dashboard to monitor participant status and troubleshoot issues specific to your setup and environment.
+For general instructions and features, see the documentation in [common/docs/sil-kit-dashboard/README.md](https://github.com/vectorgrp/sil-kit-adapters-common/blob/main/docs/sil-kit-dashboard/README.md).

+1. Start the SIL Kit registry with dashboard support:
+    ```
+    /path/to/SilKit-x.y.z-$platform/SilKit/bin/sil-kit-registry --listen-uri 'silkit://0.0.0.0:8501' --dashboard-uri http://localhost:8082
+    ```

+2. Launch the ``sil-kit-demo-ethernet-icmp-echo-device`` and the ``sil-kit-adapter-tap`` (via ``start_adapter_and_ping_demo.sh``) as described above.

+    > With SIL Kit Dashboard version 1.1.0 or newer, you can configure the participant configuration file to enable all available metrics.
+See the [SIL Kit documentation](https://github.com/vectorgrp/sil-kit/blob/main/docs/troubleshooting/advanced.rst) for details.

+3. Open your web browser and navigate to [http://localhost:8080/dashboard](http://localhost:8080/dashboard).

+4. In the dashboard, select the registry URI (e.g., `silkit://localhost:8501`).

+5. In the participant tab, you should see `SilKitAdapterTap`, `EthernetDevice`, and any other participants (such as CANoe).

+6. Click on `Network > Ethernet > tap_demo` to have an overview of the setup.